socialally/zephyr/doc/readme/introduction.md

-Plugin class for composable libraries.
+Plugin functionality for modular libraries.